epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-04-01-standalone-dzen2-bash.markdown

 And later you can go deep into configuration if you want.

-Further than this, especially for ricing, the hardest part is to make a beautiful panel setup.
+Further than this, especially for ricing, the hardest part is to make a beautiful panel/ statusbar setup.
 Most of the time, the panel part, is the longest configuration part.

 There are a few consideration in building an acceptable panel.